NISH-Original/Eclipse_CPSC_427/README.md

 A basic purchase and equipment system has been implemented and can be accessed through this UI.
 The player starts with **$812** for testing purposes and can use the UI to purchase or equip items.

-(The equipment itself is not yet implemented, so equipping items does not cause any changes.)
+(The equipment itself is not yet implemented, so equipping items does not cause any changes right now.)

 ### Required Elements